Liam-McLeod/NBAPlotter/README.md

 - Player data combined into a single DataFrame for flexible plotting and tabular views
 - Data fetching, transformation, and visualization logic kept separate for clarity
 - Table view generated using DataFrame pivoting for clean, readable comparisons

 ---

+## 📈 Visualization Options

+**Line Graph**
+Displays trends across seasons for selected players.

+**Bar Graph**
+Shows grouped, side-by-side comparisons for each season.

+**Table View**
+Presents season by season stats in a pivoted table format for easy comparison.

+---

+## 🙌 Acknowledgements

+- Data Provided by the NBA via the nba_api Python package.
+- Built with Streamlit and Plotly.

+---